Areas of Specialization

-- Monopoly Bundling in Cyberspace: How Many Products Does Microsoft Sell?, 44 Antitrust Bull.
-65 (1999).
-Available online here.
+- Monopoly Bundling In Cyberspace: How Many Products Does Microsoft Sell?, 44 Antitrust Bull.
+65 (1999) (invited submission).
+SSRN.

 - Limitations on Corporate Speech: Protection for Shareholders or Abridgement of Expression?, 2 Wm. & Mary Bill Rts.
 J. 305 (1993).
-Available online here.
+SSRN.

-- Inadvertent Waiver of the Attorney-Client Privilege by Disclosure of Documents: An Economic Analysis, 23 Creighton L. Rev. 513 (1990).
+- Inadvertent Waiver of the Attorney-Client Privilege By Disclosure of Documents: An Economic Analysis, 23 Creighton L. Rev. 513 (1990).
+SSRN.

 - Co-author, Op-ed, The End of an Idea: Progressive Constitutionalism is a Dead End, National Review Online, July 5, 2010 (with Nate Oman).
 Online.